It has been nearly five years since the VA rules for Aid & Attendance benefits changed drastically.

 What Changed In Veterans Benefits Eligibility Five Years Ago?

 Under Medicaid rules, the “look-back” is five years.
-As such, if an applicant makes any gifts during the 5-year period prior to applying to the State for long-term care services through Medicaid, he or she could be penalized or disqualified.
+As such, if an applicant makes any gifts during the 5-year period prior to applying to the State for long-term care services through Medicaid, they could be penalized or disqualified.
 Effective as of 10/18/18, the VA look-back is three years.
 And the penalty period for transferring an asset within the look-back period could be up to ten years!

 The transfer penalties do not apply if you transfer an asset that is exempt, such as the primary residence, or if the transfer does not otherwise make the applicant qualified.
-For example, if a Veteran’s net worth is $90,000 and he or she gives away $10,000, that gift will not penalize him or her because the gift did not help reduce the assets below the net worth that is allowable to have.
+For example, if a Veteran’s net worth is $90,000 and they gives away $10,000, that gift will not penalize him or her because the gift did not help reduce the assets below the net worth that is allowable to have.

 Joan Reed Wilson Esq. – Managing Partner